batudal/honestwork-docs/docs/concepts/membership/membership.md

 ## Revenue accumulation

 HonestWork indexer tracks all revenue generation via contracts.
 Aggregated values are reflected on NFT metadata.
-This mechanic exists to capture value created on the platform and correlate it with an on-chain asset.

-This reflective data will help us design an airdrop campaign on our way to complete decentralization.
+This mechanic exists to **_capture value created on the platform_** and correlate it with an **_on-chain asset_** and help us design an airdrop campaign on our way to complete decentralization.

 Example metadata of a tier 3 member who made total of $5000 on HonestWork;
 ```json title="honestwork-genesis-nft/metadata"